 If you’re not the most organized person when it comes to getting payments in before the due date, then your phone can help.
-Most creditors give you the option of getting text and/or email alerts to remind you when a bill is due, but there are lots of great apps for managing all aspects of your budget and bill paying, including Check.
-Saving on those late fees (not to mention the hit your credit score could take) is a great way to get more bang for your smartphone buck.
+Most creditors give you the option of getting text and/or email alerts to remind you when a bill is due, but there are lots of great apps for managing all aspects of your budget and bill paying, including Mint.
+Or, you can set up your own reminders in your calendar app.

-If you’re paying for a gym membership that you’re not using, why not use your smart phone to work out?
-You can use it as a pedometer with Map My Walk, get inspired to become a runner with a “Couch to 5K” program, track your fitness goals with MyFitnessPal or customize workouts with apps like Gym PocketGuide.
+If you’re paying for a gym membership that you’re not using, why not cut out that monthly fee and use your smart phone to work out?
+You can use it as a pedometer with Map My Walk, get inspired to become a runner with a “Couch to 5K” program or track your fitness goals with MyFitnessPal.
 Many of these apps have a social networking aspect, too, so you get motivation from friends and new connections.

 How many times have you been out shopping and see what you think is a good deal, but then end up kicking yourself when you find out it was cheaper somewhere else?
 Sure, you can return it, but who wants that hassle?
 With comparison shopping apps, you can check the prices of items online or in other stores simply by scanning in the bar code, snapping a photo, or typing in the item’s name.
-Some good ones to try: Amazon Price Check (especially if you’re a Prime subscriber who gets free shipping); PriceGrabber and RedLaser.
+Some good ones to try include PriceGrabber and ShopSavvy.